frankred/jSona/README.md

 If you set this value to true then jsona will overwrite your config.json with the current jSona config.
 For example if you change the volume in the player then the **VOLUME** value gets overwritten.
 There only a few configuration attributes that can be change during runtime (e.g.: PLAYBACK_MODE).

 #####PATH_TO_VLCJ
 Path to your VLC root directory where the libvlc or libvlccore library is.
 (In windows the files are called libvlc.dll and libvlccore.dll).
-On a unix system, e.g. fedora the vlc libraries are under '/usr/lib64'.
-Currently you need to install vlc 3.X, which can be found here: [vlc 3.X](http://nightlies.videolan.org/build/).
+On a unix system, e.g. fedora the vlc libraries are under '/usr/lib64'. jSona has a dependency to VLC3, which only can be found here: [http://nightlies.videolan.org/build/](http://nightlies.videolan.org/build/).

 #####MAX_SEARCH_RESULT_AMOUNT
 Maximum search results of the lucene engine (smaller is faster)